nas256/ece3400_team13/labs/milestone2.md

 The goal of this milestone is to add wall sensors to the robot and distinguish between 7, 12, and 17 kHz IR treasures.

 ## Wall Detection
+In order to navigate the maze, we need to periodically check for the presence of walls beside and in front of our robot.
+The first step in achieving this goal is to detect a single wall in front of the robot.
 We have chosen to use the short range IR sensors (part number	GP2Y0A41SK0F) in order to detect walls around the robot.
-We began by first testing our sensor, and based off of the following relationship between output voltage and distance of an obstacle listed in the [datasheet](http://www.sharp-world.com/products/device/lineup/data/pdf/datasheet/gp2y0a41sk_e.pdf).
+We began by first testing our sensor and using the following plot of output voltage and obstacle distance listed in the [datasheet](http://www.sharp-world.com/products/device/lineup/data/pdf/datasheet/gp2y0a41sk_e.pdf).

 <img src="https://i.imgur.com/zoSwWbM.png" width="400px" />